gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

   - GitKraken MCP fetches and displays issue details from your connected trackers
 - Start work on an issue: *"Start work on Jira issue PROJ-123"*
   - GitKraken MCP pulls issue details, stashes changes if needed, and creates a feature branch

+**Pull Request Assistance**
+- Create a pull request: *"Create a pull request for my current branch"*
+  - GitKraken MCP gathers branch diffs, generates a PR title and description, and opens the PR in your connected Git provider

 **Debug and Understand History**
 - Get detailed blame info: *"Who last modified the function `calculateTotal` in `utils.js` and why?"*